spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 1. Power up the Edge host.
 Do not make any input and allow Palette to choose the boot option automatically.

 2. A terminal user interface will display a **Create User** page.
 This allows you to create a Linux user with the necessary permissions to operate Palette.
-Enter a username-password pair to create a new user and hit the Enter key to progress to the next screen.
+Enter a username and password to create a new user and press the Enter key to progress to the next screen.

    You may have already created a user in your **user-data** file.
 If so, you cannot use the same username.